 Based near Aviemore we have easy access to the mountains and a huge variety of trails and locations that we can use for our training.
 This course includes two days of instruction and does not include accommodation or meals, allowing you the flexibility to choose your own.

-This course is ideally paired with our Navigation for runners 1 day course, on the 28th July, setting the foundation navigation skills that we can build on in the mountains.
+This course is ideally paired with our Navigation for runners 1 day course, setting the foundation navigation skills that we can build on in the mountains.

 The day will be a continuous journey through the mountains, with some nice running mixed with steeper walking and slower sections as we explore the subjects.
 A good level of mountain walking fitness along with a base of off road running experience will help you to get the most out of the day.

 A good understanding of the basic navigation skills of map reading and using a compass are useful.
 Our navigation for runners course is a good base for this course.

 We will be aiming for a full day in the mountains so we will have to be prepared to deal with everything that the mountains and the Scottish weather can throw us.
 Whilst we don’t want to be over burdened it is essential that every member of the team is carrying the correct equipment to deal with the unexpected.
 To ensure your safety the following kit list is therefore compulsory for each individual.
 Additional safety equipment will be carried by the guides.